bismarkboateng/AirBnB_clone_v2/README.md

 ![airbnb](https://user-images.githubusercontent.com/60371335/183240794-ac0e13a9-15fc-49c2-bbef-8534b0689e48.png)

 # AirBnB clone - The console <br>
-The AirBnB console this about create a minishell, this console works in interactive and non-interactive mode; this project is just a basic copy of AirBnB,
+The goal of this project is to create a basic clone of AirBnB, which operates in both interactive and non-interactive modes.

 # command interpreter or console

-The first piece is to manipulate a powerful storage system.
-This storage engine will give us an abstraction between “My object” and “How they are stored and persisted”.
-This means: from your console code (the command interpreter itself) and from the front-end and RestAPI you will build later, you won’t have to pay attention (take care) of how your objects are stored.
+Utilizing a robust storage system is the first step.
+We will be able to abstract between "My Object" and "How they are saved and persisted" thanks to this storage engine.
+This implies that you won't have to pay attention to (take care of) how your objects are saved from your console code (the command interpreter itself) or from the front-end and RestAPI you will write later.

 # how to start it: